prince-peaul/Fighting-Game/README.md

 # Fighting-Game
-Make a real world game using JavaScript.
+A real world game made by JavaScript.